FidelusAleksander/ghcertified/content/questions/actions/question-070.md

 ---
-question: "How can You use the GitHub API to create or update a repository secret?"
+question: "How can you use the GitHub API to create or update a repository secret?"
 archetype: "questions"
 title: "Question 070"
 draft: false